gabriel-lugo/GH-GameHaven/README.md

 ## Dependencies

-Here follows a list of dependecies used in this project
+Here follows a list of dependencies used in this project

 - **React**: [Documentation](https://reactjs.org/)
 - **React-dom**: [Documentation](https://reactjs.org/docs/react-dom.html)